top of page

 Eligibility: High school students who have completed their first year and have a minimum GPA of 3.0

-Classes are held at institutions like The Met, where participants analyze major artworks while honing their visual literacy, writing, and research skills.
-The program also includes writing workshops and hands-on activities to strengthen observation and interpretation abilities.
-By the end of the program, students will have developed essential skills for studying art history and will be well-prepared for college-level courses.
-Enrollment is limited to 20 students, ensuring an intimate learning experience.
+Fordham University’s New York Exploration of Art History Program introduces high school students to art history through visits to New York’s museums and galleries.
+You will explore art from diverse regions, including Asia, Europe, the Americas, and Africa, examining the cultural significance and appreciation of different art forms.
+Classes are held at institutions like The Met, where you will analyze major artworks while honing your visual literacy, writing, and research skills.
+The program includes writing workshops and activities to strengthen observation and interpretation abilities.
+By the end of the program, you will have developed essential skills for studying art history and be prepared for college-level courses.
+Enrollment is limited to 20 students, ensuring an individualized learning experience.

 Location: Hoover Institution, Stanford University, Stanford, CA